Fraud Blocker

 Arrive Buenos Aires, Argentina

-Arrive in Buenos Aires at any time during Day 1.
-Upon arriving in this splendid city, known for its architecture and rich European heritage, independently transfer to the group hotel (pre-expedition hotel night included in mandatory transfer package).
+Upon arriving in this cosmopolitan city, known for its architecture and rich European heritage, you will independently transfer to your group hotel (pre-expedition hotel night included with your Charter Flight & Hotel Package).

 Accommodations